 Copper accents such as handles are a great way to add a little warmth to a monochrome or grey kitchen.
 It's also a great alternative to the usual chrome and stainless steel fixtures and fittings.
 If you don't want to invest in copper taps or light fittings (for example), a copper kettle or some pans will add a splash of colour to the room.

 The official colour of the year - according to colour experts Pantone - is a fresh, slightly yellow green.
 Lighter than grass green, softer than lime green, it would make a great colour for the kitchen.
 Pair darker-toned doors like Anthracite with areas of green paint for a bold, striking look.
 Or consider our Green Kitchen Doors to give the room an airy, spring-like feel.

 This look is all about letting raw materials shine - exposed brick and concrete, brushed-steel appliances and unpainted wood.
 As well as being incredibly stylish, the industrial look has the advantage of being practical.
 With open shelving and hard-wearing materials, you'll have everything on hand, so you can simply grab your pans and cook up a storm.
 Our range of woodgrain doors will help you bring a little of that natural, pared-down style into your kitchen.

 7. Handleless doors

-They're perfect for modern, minimalist kitchens, they're easy to keep clean and they allow the colour and design of your chosen door to take centre-stage.
-They suit every size of kitchen too - the uncluttered look makes compact kitchens seem bigger, and really helps to maximise the space in larger rooms.
+They're perfect for modern, minimalist kitchens.
+Plus, they're easy to keep clean and allow the colour and design of your chosen door to take centre-stage.
+They suit every size of kitchen too.
+The uncluttered look makes compact kitchens seem bigger, and really helps to maximise the space in larger rooms.
 Have a look at our range of handleless kitchen doors and see if there's a look you love.